-“AFa,t-2” is the assistance factor for budget year “t-2” assigned to each activity “a” as specified in Table 8-1; and
+“AFa,t-2” is the assistance factor for budget year “t-2” assigned to each activity “a” as specified in Table 8-1;

-“ca,t-2” is the adjustment factor for budget year “t-2” assigned to each activity “a” to account for cap decline as specified in Table 9-2.
+“ca,t-2” is the adjustment factor for budget year “t-2” assigned to each activity “a” to account for cap decline as specified in Table 9-2 plus if eligible, the cap adjustment factor modifier defined in section 95891(g);

+“ElecInitialAllocationt” is the amount of allowances allocated to an entity in advance of budget year “t” for budget year “t” industry assistance pertaining to electricity purchases beginning with budget year 2027.
+This amount is calculated using previously reported production at the facility from year “t-2,” which is an estimate of year “t” production.
+If the entity will not perform activity “a” listed in Table 8-1 in year “t”, then the entity is not eligible for ElecInitialAllocationt;

+ElecInitialAllocationt=a=1nOa,t-2*BEPa*BGrid*AFa,t*ca,t

+Where: